stevenewald/personal-site-2/README.md

 I receieved permission via piazza to use react.
-I didn't use any other frameworks or packages for the site.

 # Extra credit
 ## Justification for YouTube videos: